sfox38/line_ha_bot/README.md

 3. In HA, go to the integration options (gear icon) and select **Add a recipient**.
 The group will appear in the dropdown.
 4. Select it and enter a name.

-### Recipient name rules
+### Recipient names

+When adding a recipient, two name fields are shown:

+- **Display name** - shown in the HA UI.
+Accepts any characters including emoji, Thai, Japanese, and other unicode.
+Defaults to the LINE display name.
-Names must contain only ASCII letters (a-z, A-Z), digits (0-9), spaces, hyphens, and underscores.
-Emoji, Thai, Japanese, and other non-ASCII characters are not allowed.
-The integration suggests a safe default name from the LINE display name, but you can type anything that meets the rules.
+- **Entity name** - used to generate the HA entity ID (`notify.line_bot_<entity_name>`).
+Must contain only ASCII letters (a-z, A-Z), digits (0-9), spaces, hyphens, and underscores.

+The integration suggests a safe entity name from the LINE display name automatically.
+Emoji are converted to their English name (e.g. 🤓 becomes "nerd"), Thai and Japanese characters are romanized, and ASCII characters are kept as-is.
+For example, `"สวัสดี 🤓 David"` suggests `"swasdii_nerd_david"`.
+You can override the suggestion with anything that meets the rules.

+Note: captured recipients survive HA restarts.
+If someone messages your bot before you open the options flow, they will still appear in the dropdown after a restart.

 ---